-The practice questions aren’t used in the real test, but they’re based on the same topics as the test.
+The practice questions are not used in the real test, but they’re based on the same topics as the test.

 Take a practice hazard perception test.
-You can practice with 3 test clips for free.
+You can practise with 3 test clips for free.

-These clips aren’t used in the real test, but they show you how the test works.
+These clips are not used in the real test, but they show you how the test works.

 There are apps, software and books available from the Driver and Vehicle Standards Agency (DVSA) to help you practise both parts of the test.
 You can: